adrianwedd/latent-self/CONTRIBUTING.md

 ## Development Setup
 1. Install Python 3.11 and create a virtual environment.
 2. Install the project dependencies and optional development tools.
+If you plan to run tests, install `requirements-test.txt` as well.
 3. Run `python -m py_compile latent_self.py ui/*.py` before committing.
 4. Execute tests with `pytest`.